Valmohaugen/Qoffee-Maker-Activity/README.md

 - Open the notebook and follow the walkthrough

 ## Project Structure

-- Qoffee Maker Walkthrough.ipynb: Main interactive notebook for the activity
+- `Qoffee Maker Walkthrough.ipynb`: Main interactive notebook for the activity
-- Resources/: Additional materials and references
+- `Resources/`: Additional materials and references
-- IBM Composer Solutions/: Example solutions for IBM Quantum Composer exercises
+- `IBM Composer Solutions/`: Example solutions for IBM Quantum Composer exercises
-- README.md: This file

 ## Results
 By working through this activity, you will:
 - Build and simulate quantum circuits using Qiskit
 - Run circuits on real IBM quantum hardware